top of page

 The good daughter (2017)

-There are two women at the heart of The good daughter: Samantha and Charlotte.
+There are two women at the heart of The good daughter: Samantha and Charlotte Quinn.
 Twenty-eight years ago in their small Georgia town, their home was broken into and their mother murdered.
 Charlie, the good daughter, has followed in her father's footsteps and become a lawyer.
 Charlie is a "good" defence lawyer, whereas her father, Rusty, defends thieves, drug dealers and murderers.
 When Charlie witnesses an horrific act of violence and her estranged sister, Sam, returns to the town, the Quinn family is forced to face up to what happened all those years ago.

 Rating: ⭐⭐⭐